Security Screens vs Flyscreens for Brisbane Southside: What to Install Where

 For Brisbane homes, especially on the Southside, the local climate conditions mean you want to keep your house open for airflow during warmer months, while also protecting against insects.

 At the same time, you don’t want to risk compromising on security at doors and windows that are accessible.
 That’s where the difference between security screens and flyscreens becomes important.
+The key difference is that security screens are designed for protection and material strength, while flyscreens focus on insect control.

 With Prowler Proof, you’ve got options that cover both needs: true, compliant security screens for your entry points, and high-quality insect screens where you just want bug protection in non-vulnerable locations, all designed for strong performance and a neat finish.
+The key benefits of security screens over flyscreens include enhanced protection, greater durability, and compliance with Australian security standards.

 Benefits of Security Screens